dylantrann/dylantran.github.io/updates.md

     1. edit `about.md`
         - make a list of recent projects on front page
     2. add and edit `resume.md`
+        - make it so my resume is downloadable
     3. add and edit `projects.md`
+        - add ease of access guides (i.e. links to different spots in the page)
+        - separate in class projects and personal projects in sections
 2. Add functionalities to pages
     1. make it so `projects.md` will automatically post when new GitHub post is made